anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 * **Discovery**: discover physical hardware resources and collect relevant information about them
 * **Topology**: discover and monitor physical interconnection (e.g. cables) in between the physical hardware resources
 * **Equipment**:  manages the physical hardware resources in terms of configuration, firmware status, health/fault status and autonomous environmental control functions such as fan and power conversion regulations
-* **Resource Allocation and Composition**: creates, modifies and delete logical Compute, Network and Storage Resources through Composition of allocated physical hardware resources
+* **Resource Allocation and Composition**: creates, modifies and deletes logical Compute, Network and Storage Resources through Composition of allocated physical hardware resources
 * **Underlay Network Resources Manager**: provides a mechanism to provision hardware resources and provide separation in between multiple Virtualization Infrastructure instances for the use of the underlay network (e.g. switch fabric, switches, SmartNICs)
-* **Monitoring**: monitors and collects information on events, current state and telemetry data of physical hardware resources, Equipment autonomous control functions as well as Switch and Storage Fabric systems
+* **Monitoring**: monitors and collects information on events, current state and telemetry data of physical hardware resources, autonomous equipment control functions as well as Switch and Storage Fabric systems
 * **Additional Management Functions**: include software and configuration life cycle management, identity management, access management, policy management (e.g. to enforce security policies), etc.

 <a name="3.4"></a>